rubyreferences/rubyref/_src/intermediate/sanitized/core/Encoding.md

-First, it is possible to set the Encoding of a string to a new Encoding without changing the internal byte representation of the string, with String#force_encoding.
+First, it is possible to set the Encoding of a string to a new Encoding without changing the internal byte representation of the string, with `String#force_encoding`.
 This is how you can tell Ruby the correct encoding of a string.

     string